 Many heavy-load AGVs in operation within aluminium and steel manufacturing plants, and many of those first put into operation before 2000, were often equipped with Ackermann steering links.
 This arrangement of linkages, commonly used for steering automobiles and trucks, remedies the problem of setting wheel angles in a turn, given that each wheel needs to trace out circles of a different radius.
-The problem is that Ackermann steering geometry only approximates the required steering angles, allowing inaccuracies which result in wheel scrubbing.
+The problem is that Ackermann steering geometry only approximates the required steering angles, allowing inaccuracies, which result in wheel scrubbing.
 With such heavy loads in transport, the end result creates considerable repair and maintenance requirements.
 The wheel scrubbing not only increases amp draw, but can also cause concrete and tire wear.

-"Newer AGVs, with electronic independent-wheel steering, do away with Ackermann steering geometry completely, and the issues it creates," continues Russell.
+"Newer AGVs. with electronic do away with Ackermann steering geometry continued Russell.
 "Additionally, the vehicle can now drive sideways or in any direction, enabling shorter trips, thereby reducing the fleet size."

-The electronic four-wheel independent steering provides tight maneuvring, smoother cornering, and all-directional vehicle travel.
+The electronic four-wheel independent steering provides tight manoeuvring, smoother cornering, and all-directional vehicle travel.

-Battery performance
+Battery Performance

 Since battery run time is directly proportional to vehicle and payload weight, reduction in vehicle weight on the new AGVs directly impacts the run time of its batteries.
-Therefore, any weight reduction exhibited by these new-generation AGVs translates into longer run time from the batteries before requiring recharge.
+Therefore, any weight reduction exhibited by these newgeneration AGVs translates into longer run time from the batteries before requiring recharge.
 New battery technology also contributes to further weight reduction, faster recharge times and overall better system performance.